 Mark Thompson, the newly installed chief executive officer of New York Times Co.
-(NYT), testified at an internal inquiry by the British Broadcasting Corp. into why it canceled a news report about alleged sexual abuse at the broadcaster, raising concerns of a cover-up.
+(NYT:US), testified at an internal inquiry by the British Broadcasting Corp. into why it canceled a news report about alleged sexual abuse at the broadcaster, raising concerns of a cover-up.

 Thompson, who joined Times Co. earlier this month, was in charge of the BBC when it canceled a segment by its “Newsnight” program investigating claims that Jimmy Savile, a popular BBC presenter, had sexually abused dozens of underage girls over a period of decades.
 Savile died last year.